Cadify/Cadify-User-Manual/docs/controls/cadifycontrols-advanced.md

 ## Display only relevant Controls

-After creating two different options to determine the size of the Table Top you may question yourself "Okay, but I would like to show only the reasonable controls to determine size" How to do so?
+After creating two different options to determine the size of the Table Top, you may ask yourself: "Okay, but I would like to show only the reasonable controls to determine size.
+How do I do so?"

-- First create a control to determine which option is prefered:
+- First create a control to determine which option is preferred:

 <img src="https://raw.githubusercontent.com/Cadify/Cadify-Light-User-Manual/main/docs/controls/images/sizeMode.png" alt="SizeMode" style="vertical-align: middle;">